 NMRS.io was created to provide efficient access to nuclear magnetic resonance spectroscopy resources.

 Dynamic chemical shift tables are available for common NMR impurities.
-The design should accelerate daily research tasks, and also provide depth to references when needed.
+The design accelerates daily research tasks, and provides depth to references when needed.

 If you have any suggestions or ideas for features you would like to see on NMRS.io please feel free to email me (christopher at the current domain).
 I would also appreciate an email about any errors or possible corrections to the data.